facebookincubator/TTPForge/pkg/blocks/README.md

 Execute(TTPExecutionContext) error
 ```

-Execute runs this BasicStep and returns an error if any issue occurs.
-It
+Execute runs the BasicStep and returns an error if any occur.
-sets up a context with a timeout, then if an inline command is provided,
-executes it.

-**Parameters:**

-execCtx: The execution context for the TTP.

-**Returns:**

-error: An error if any issue occurs during execution.

 ---